-4.3 Corridor Merging
+4.3.
+Corridor Merging

-This test expands a corridor merging problem discussed by Galea et al. (2008).
+This test expands a corridor merging problem discussed by Galea et al. (Galea, Sharp, and Lawrence 2008).
 The problem consists of two flow streams meeting at a junction and continuing to the exit.
 We add a variation in corridor width to the original Galea problem.
-We also add a T-junction geometry as described by Zhang et al., 2012.
+We also add a T-junction geometry as described by Zhang et al. (Zhang et al. 2011).

-Figure 59 shows the Galea ("adjacent") geometry and typical merging behavior for a 3 m wide corridor.
-Figure 60 shows the T-junction ("opposite") geometry model with typical merging behavior.
+Figure 73 shows the Galea ("adjacent") geometry and typical merging behavior for a 3 m wide corridor.
+Figure 74 shows the T-junction ("opposite") geometry model with typical merging behavior.
 For both geometries we also solve for 1 m wide corridors.

-Figure 59: Model for merging at a corridor junction.
+Figure 73.
+Model for merging at a corridor junction.
 Called an "adjacent' geometry.

-Figure 60: The geometry of a T-junction, called an "opposite" geometry.
+Figure 74.
+The geometry of a T-junction, called an "opposite" geometry.

-The merging ratios and exit flow rates for the adjacent geometry are shown in Figure 61.
+The merging ratios and exit flow rates for the adjacent geometry are shown in Figure 75 and Figure 76.
 These were calculated after the door flow rates had reached "steady state" values.
-Figure 62 shows the same results for the "opposite" geometry.
+Figure 77 and Figure 78 show the same results for the "opposite" geometry.

-Figure 61: Merging ratios and exit door flow rates for merging at a corridor junction with "adjacent" configuration.
+Figure 76.
+Exit door flow rates for merging at a corridor junction with "adjacent" configuration.